cannam/repoint/README.md

 ### Setting up a project

-The external libraries needed for a project are listed in a `vext-project.json` file in the project's top-level working-copy directory.
+List the external libraries needed for your project in a JSON file called `vext-project.json` in your project's top-level directory.

 A complete example of `vext-project.json`: